apache/flex-utilities/mavenizer/README.txt

 The SDKDeployer allows you to deploy any maven structured directory to a remote maven repository as soon as you've got the remote rights.

-Usage: java -cp flex-sdk-deployer-1.0.jar SDKDeployer "directory" "repositoryId" "url" "mvn".
+Usage: java -cp flex-sdk-converter-1.0.jar SDKDeployer "directory" "repositoryId" "url" "mvn"

 The SDKDeployer needs 4 ordered parameters separated by spaces:
     1- directory: The path to the directory to deploy.